ZoeLeBlanc/programming_pedagogies/planning_notes.md

 Next steps:
 - Owen will work on turning his keywords data into a csv file or a list and then exploring frequency of those terms in the data

+#### March 1, 2023

+- Realized we need to redo filtering on which repos to include in the data.
+Because currently we are